epeec/JACC/README.md

-# jacc
+# JACC

-An OpenACC transpiler which enables JIT compilation with dynamic trace.
+Is an OpenACC transpiler which enables JIT compilation with dynamic trace.

+Developed by Kazuaki Matsumura from the Accelerators and Communications for High Performance Computing team at BSC

 ## Requirements
 * Gauche (>= 0.9.8)